tbenthompson/anti_forgetful/README.md

 (Note: you specify configuration files **without** the .py at the end.)

+Once you're done playing with the instance, just go to the terminal where you ran `anti_forgetful` and hit Ctrl-C. It'll kill the Jupyter Lab process and then disconnect and shutdown the instance.
+The instance will not be terminated, so you can launch it again later without losing data.

 # So how do I write on of these configuration files!

 The configuration is specified as a Python file: